The episode begins with a episode of The Gray Ghost

 - Descended Creator: The toy collector is played by series creator Bruce Timm.

-- The Dog Was the Mastermind: Hidden Villain Mad Bomber is The young toy collector that bought Simon Trent Gray Ghost memorabilia earlier in the episode.
+- The Dog Was the Mastermind: The Hidden Villain Mad Bomber is the young toy collector that bought Simon Trent's Gray Ghost memorabilia earlier in the episode.

 What did you find?
 Batman: